J&J Agrees to a $2.5 Billion Settlement for ASR

 Johnson & Johnson announced a $2.5 billion dollar settlement agreement for patients who had a DePuy ASR hip implanted and then revised before August 31, 2013.
 J&J will pay $250,000 to qualified patients who had their ASR metal on metal hip implants removed and replaced with another type of hip device.
-However, that amount can be reduced based on other factors, such as a patient’s age, if they smoked, if they had a high Body Mass Index, and other medically related details.
-There is additional money available in the settlement for people who’ve suffered from “extraordinary injuries” related to their ASR implant, such as a double hip revision, stroke, heart attack, pulmonary embolism, deep vein thrombosis, and dislocations.
+However, that amount can be reduced based on other factors, such as a patient’s age, if they smoked, if they had a high Body Mass Index and other medically related details.
+There is additional money available in the settlement for people who’ve suffered from “extraordinary injuries” related to their ASR implants, such as a double hip revision, stroke, heart attack, pulmonary embolism, deep vein thrombosis, and dislocations.
 In their official press release, Johnson & Johnson says, “the majority of the payments related to this settlement are projected to occur during 2014 from currently available cash.”

 What Should Patients Do Next?